romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 Egress/Outbound
 ![img.png](../images/ingressegress.png)

-Networking policies are rules which specify which ports to open for allowing traffic and send traffic.All pods in a netork can communicate with each other with their ip addresses even though they are on different nodes of the cluster.Kubernetes is configured by all-allow rule which allows traffic from any pod to any other pod in the cluster.These are enforced by the networks implemented in the kubernetes cluster like calico/kube-router/etc. Flannel doesnt support NetworkPolicy.
-You can specify rules with the help of network policy and attach them to your pod.\
+Networking policies are rules which specify which ports to open for allowing traffic and sending traffic.All pods in a network can communicate with each other with their ip addresses even though they are on different nodes of the cluster.Kubernetes is configured by all-allow rule which allows traffic from any pod to any other pod in the cluster.These are enforced by the networks implemented in the kubernetes cluster like calico/kube-router/etc. Flannel doesn't support NetworkPolicy.
+You can specify rules with the help of network policy and attach them to your pod.

 Example: